 - Refreshing your modem, router, switch, or any other network equipment may aid in the removal of bugs and the resolution of minor connection difficulties.

 Millions of people worldwide use Spotify’s music and podcast streaming services.
 To eliminate Spotify constantly pausing, subscribe to Spotify’s premium service so you may download its material on up to five devices and enjoy uninterrupted music streaming again.
+Also, get rid of the Spotify pausing issue when streaming Spotify through your mic (and save yourself for embarrasing situations!)

 If that alternative is not your cup of tea, verify you do not have a poor Wi-Fi connection or weak cellular data access, and try some of the fixes described above.